 About 1,5 grams of protein per 100 grams of Gemista.
 Or 10 grams per portion.

 2. Traditional Greek Stuffed Vine Leaves

-And if you are up for some rice stuffed vegetables, you can give it a go and try stuffing some vine leaves for a change.
+And if you are up for some rice-stuffed vegetables, you can give it a go and try stuffing some vine leaves for a change.
 These Vine Leaves are preserved in brine and are ready to be cooked.
-As for the filling, it’s made with rice, pine nuts, and dill.
+As for the filling, it's made with rice, pine nuts, and dill.
 Very delicious indeed.
-All slowly cooked and served with a fresh lemon sauce.
+All are slowly cooked and served with a fresh lemon sauce.

 About 7 grams of protein per 100 grams of Stuffed Vine Leaves.